prasen19/Relative-Humidity-prediction-based-on-Gases-Concentration-and-Temp/README.md

 Missing values are tagged with -200 value.

-The Best Resuts among different values of alpha are:
+The Best Results among different values of alpha are:

 1. Linear Regression with L2 regularization (ridge regression) for alpha=10\
 1.1.
 Training Accuracy: 0.71\